ProjectDebbie/OWL2DICT/README.md

 # OWL2DICT

-Web Ontology Language (OWL) files have become a popular format for biomedical ontologies.
-OWL format provides many benefits for annotation purposes such as reasoning and quantified relationships.
-Tools, such as OWLREADY and OWLREADY2, have allowed for OWL ontology exploration and modification via Python.
+Web Ontology Language (OWL) files are a popular format for biomedical ontologies.
+OWL format contains reasoning and quantified relationships.
+Tools, such as OWLREADY and OWLREADY2 can be used for OWL ontology exploration and modification.

-However, no tool has been available to extract these meaningful relationships in order to annotate files.
-By default, OWL files provide information on a term's immediate parent class, but not on higher levels.
-These higher levels, or superclasses, are often used for annotation categories.
-Therefore, it is necessary to extract terms and their superclasses.
+For annotation tasks, and especially when using GATE, it is often necessary to convert ontologies to dictionaries.
+By default, when converting OWL files to dictionaries (for example: using Protege), the term's immediate parent class or the top superclass are automatically used as labels.
+However, in reality, and espeicially in complex ontologies with many levels, the user may want to use other higher level superclasses as labels.

+The aim of OWL2DICT is to enable users to create a dictionary from owl files.
+The user can choose classes he would like as labels, and the tool will collect all children of this class as terms.

-After the user inputs a list containing the superclasses in their designated file, OWL2DICT maps out the entire OWL file to retrieve each term's superclass.
-OWL2DICT also retrieves each individual class that a term belongs to, and any associated synonyms and/or properties.
+The input of this tool is a list containing the desired labels (classes) in a designated file.
+OWL2DICT maps out the entire OWL file to retrieve all the child terms for the provided classes.
+OWL2DICT also retrieves any associated synonyms and/or properties for retrieved child terms.

+In case a class of interest (ie a label) is within a different class of interest, OWL2DICT will label a term with its nearest parent.

-The output of OWL2DICT is a txt file that is ready to be uploaded to GATE, or a similar annotation program.
+The output of OWL2DICT is a dictionary object in .txt file format.

 ### Prerequisites

 Python 3+, argparse, configparser, logging, os, sys, owlready2, re

+### Example

+Food ontology:

+Food
+  Italian
+    Pizza
+      Margarita
+      Capressa
+    Pasta
+  Japanese
+    Sushi
+    Udon

+Requested labels: Italian, Japanese, Pizza

+Resulting Dictionary:

+Pizza      Label: Italian
+Margarita    Label: Pizza
+Capressa    Label: Pizza
+Pasta    Label: Italian
+Sushi    Label: Japanese
+Udon    Label: Japanese

 ## Authors

-* **Austin McKitrick**
+**Austin McKitrick, Javi Corvi and Osnat Hakimi**

 ## License